Cozy game

 A cozy game (cosy game in Commonwealth English) is a video game which emphasizes non-violence and relaxation.
 Initially derived from the life simulation genre, cozy games commonly include activities such as gathering and growing plants and nurturing other characters.
 They often have open-ended goals that encourage self-expression.

-While developers have suggested the style may have appeared in games as early as Little Computer People (1985) and The Sims (2000), it became a more common term following the release of Animal Crossing: New Horizons (2020), with dozens of games using it as part of their marketing.
+While developers have suggested the style may have appeared in games as early as Little Computer People (1985) and The Sims (2000), it became a more common term following the release of Stardew Valley (2016) and Animal Crossing: New Horizons (2020), with dozens of games using it as part of their marketing.

 Characteristics

 A Short Hike (2019), in which the player explores a park, has been described as a cozy game.

 Colin Campbell of GamesIndustry.biz described cozy games as video games that generally have players functioning in "activities such as farming, gathering, growing and nurturing" and assisting other characters through non-violent acts.
 Campbell summarized that the core of the games was self-expression, that progression goals are generally open-ended, and that, unlike other game genres that apply gameplay mechanics such as first-person shooter or turn-based strategy, they are generally defined by their impact on the player's feelings.

 According to CNN's Carli Velocci, cozy games are "a broad genre that encompasses a lot of types of games, from farming sims to city builders, but they all elicit a special feeling that can be hard to explain".
 Similarly, Wireds Louryn Strampe described the genre as "meant to evoke feelings of warmth, comfort, and peace".
 The vague definition has led to disagreement and confusion among fans of the genre regarding what games qualify as "cozy".

 Campbell found that cozy games often feature cute characters such as anthropomorphic animals or child-like humans.
 Non-playable characters (NPCs) who are disagreeable are often played for comic effect.
 Alternatively, Jess Rutland of Game Developer suggested that cozy games involved satisfying but not overly challenging gameplay, complementary colors, and mindful music.
 Campbell suggested in 2022 that cozy games were aiming to move beyond "gather and grow" themed gameplays, citing A Short Hike (2019) as an example.
 Rutland stated that cozy games were the most accessible genre to people who did not consider themselves to be gamers and are easier for smaller independent developers to create.